dantleech/docbot/README.md

 Workspace: /home/daniel/www/dantleech/exedoc/workspace/workspace

 [    core_article] Article "Hello World" with 1 steps
-[    core_section] Section "Running a shell command" with 5 blocks [       core_text] By default the documentation operates in a clean directory,let's create a file:
+[    core_section] Section "Running a shell command" with 4 blocks [       core_text] By default the documentation operates in a clean directory.
+Create the file `%path%`:
 [core_create_file] Creating text file at "hello_world.txt"
 [       core_text] Now we can execute a shell command and show the contents of that file:
 [      core_shell] Cat hello_world.txt